Avi29071991/InstantAppDemo/README.md

 ### Creating an installable(i.e. APK) module:
 * This is the normal build module that we are all familiar with.
 Now it’s setup to consume the base and feature modules in order to produce an output apk which needs to be installed on user devices.
-* Since it aims to output an installable artifact this module does have an application ID.
+* Since it aims to produce an output which is an installable artifact this module does have an application ID.
 * We need to add 'com.android.application' plugin for installable module.
 * The application manifest here is the result of merging all of the other manifests that it inherits from the other feature modules.
 As a result its manifest is pretty sparse.
 * build.gradle for base feature module will look like :